alphasights/cake/README.md

 ### cakefile

 You'll need to create a cake.yml in each repository that you want to restore.
 It requires three pieces of information.
+Checkout example.cake.yml.

-The name of the remote database you want to find a backup for
+The name of the remote database you want to find a backup for (with _URL suffix)
 - ``` remote_database: HEROKU_POSTGRESQL_PURPLE_URL ```

 The name of the local database you want to restore to
-- ``` local_database: database-name ```
+- ``` local_database: local-database-name ```

-The name of the app where the database is stored
+The name of the app where the database is located
 - ``` app: herokuapp-name ```